jacopotagliabue/you-dont-need-a-bigger-boat/model_flow/src/README.md

 ### Running Metaflow

 - Execute from the directory `model_flow`
-- Due to Great Expectations, `--no-pylint` flag is required.
+- Due to Great Expectations, `--no-pylint` flag is required
+- `python src/cart_baseline_flow.py --no-pylint run --max-workers 8`

 ### Running Serverless

+- `cd` into serverless folder
+-  Run `serverless deploy --sagemaker <SAGEMAKER_ENDPOINT_NAME>` in command line
+- `SAGE_MAKER_ENDPOINT_NAME` is obtained from output of `deploy` step in Metaflow
+- Test endpoint by passing in events as a string : `sssession=add,cart,view,remove`